 Taking on the duties of caregiving for a loved one diagnosed with mesothelioma can be extremely challenging, but also very rewarding.
-Caregivers take on a lot of responsibility and mental stress, often working 24/7 to help the patient with everyday tasks, doctor appointments, and even just being a support system.
+Learn some ways to help alleviate the stressful moments.

 In recent reports, an estimated 2.8 million Americans are caring for someone with cancer.
 Of that 2.8 million, 88% are caring for someone in their family.
 Caregiving is a difficult job, no matter the circumstances.
 Caring for someone with a rare, aggressive cancer like mesothelioma can present its own set of challenges.

 - Physical care of the patient

 - Strained relationships